 This trail is the eastern access point to Wasson Peak, the highest point in the Tucson Mountains, the range to the west of Tucson.
 It is also located entirely within Saguaro National Park West.
 If you're looking for a shaded hike with water sources on the trail, look elsewhere.
 If you want to bag a peak and don't mind desert scenery, abundant sun, and elevation changes, this hike may be for you.

 A sign at the trailhead warned of potentially rabid foxes and rats in the area, which are to be avoided.
-If you're looking, you can find large pack rat nests in the washes.
+If you're looking, you can find large packrat nests in the washes.
 If they don't get you, the sun will.
-This hike could conceivably be done in the summer if you've built up immunity to heat exhaustion (bring a gallon of water), but there is absolutely no shade on the trail, so I don't recommend it.
-In fact, my tender white skin turned red in very little time.
+This hike could conceivably be done in the summer if you've built up immunity to heat exhaustion (bring a gallon of water), but there is no shade on the trail, so I don't recommend it.
+My tender white skin turned red in very little time.

 Check out the Official Route and Triplogs.